mui/mui-x/docs/data/data-grid/columns/columns.md

 ### Controlling the pinned columns

-While the `initialState` prop only works for setting pinned columns during the initialization, the `pinnedColumns` prop allows modifying at any time which columns to pin.
+While the `initialState` prop only works for setting pinned columns during the initialization, the `pinnedColumns` prop allows you to modify which columns are pinned at any time.
 The value passed to it follows the same shape from the previous approach.
 Use it together with `onPinnedColumnsChange` to know when a column is pinned or unpinned.